signorpipo/wle-pp/README.md

   * given a hand skin, it draws it on the tracked hand

 ### Gamepad

 [Code Folder Link](https://github.com/SignorPipo/wle_pp/tree/main/wle_pp/wle_pp_bundler/js/pp/input/gamepad)

-Everything u need to get inputs from a gamepad, and some utilities to animate a controller or get multiple buttons press.
+Everything u need to get inputs from a gamepad, and some utilities to animate a gamepad or get multiple buttons press.
 You can find an outdated example of the Gamepad [here](https://github.com/SignorPipo/wle_gamepad).

 List of features:
 - [`PP.UniversalGamepad`](https://github.com/SignorPipo/wle_pp/blob/main/wle_pp/wle_pp_bundler/js/pp/input/gamepad/universal_gamepad.js)
-  * a simple interface to retrieve buttons and axes state, get the controller transform and also make it pulse/vibrate
+  * a simple interface to retrieve buttons and axes state, get the gamepad transform and also make it pulse/vibrate
-  * it works through gamepad cores, that specify how the buttons are activated (keyboard, mouse, quest controllers)
+  * it works through gamepad cores, that specify how the buttons are activated (keyboard, mouse, gamepads)
   * example:
     ```js
     PP.myLeftGamepad.registerButtonEventListener(PP.ButtonType.THUMBSTICK, PP.ButtonEvent.PRESS_START, this, this._thumbstickPressStart.bind(this));